andy-yang6187/andy-yang6187.github.io/_pages/about.md

 About me
 ======
 When interviewers ask me to give one word that describes me I usually go with tenacious.
 It's not that I lack the intellect or wit to learn something quickly, but when _I do struggle_ I tend to become obsessive over the matter.
 Therewithin also lies my weakness, I suppose, that when faced up against a wall, I tend to forget everything else around me (even if it means skipping a meal or two!).
-Failure still to understand can lead to short depressive episodes.
-When in a such a rut, I turn to physcial hobbies for relief.
+When in a rut, I turn to physical hobbies for relief.
 I am a big fan of tennis and rock climbing!
 Though I can not say I am excellent at either (yet).

 Academics